 So, today I want to help clarify why I suggest many different stoves to have on hand in order to cook our food in an unforeseen emergency or disaster.

-I am not saying you need all of them, but I do suggest you have at least two or three devices available for use.
-This way if one runs out of fuel you have another option to heat your meals or boil water.
+I’m not saying you need all of them, but I do suggest you have at least two or three devices available for use.
+This way if one runs out of fuel, or doesn’t work for some other reason, you have another option to heat your meals or boil water.
 Now, these could be used for a power outage or after a full-blown disaster.
 They are used for different reasons, let me explain.

 Emergency Cooking Stoves: